My first matcha was horrible.

 Twinings Cold Brew Green Tea — The Fridge Default

-I keep a pitcher of Twinings cold brew in my fridge constantly.
+I keep a pitcher of Twinings cold brew in my fridge at all times.
 It won’t deliver matcha-level EGCG — maybe 50–70mg per bag steeped overnight.
 But if cold tea is your default drink throughout the day and you’re drinking 3–4 glasses, you’re getting somewhere meaningful as a refreshing metabolism booster.

 The real value here is replacement.
-I used to drink roughly 600ml of juice and sports drinks daily without thinking about it.
-Swapping that for cold-brewed green tea cuts maybe 200 calories a day without any willpower involved.
+I used to drink roughly 600ml of juice and sports drinks daily without thinking about it, and swapping that for cold-brewed green tea cuts maybe 200 calories a day without any willpower involved.
 At the end of the month, that’s real math.
+Complete Guide: Which Flavor of Green Tea

 $6 for a box.
 The easiest addition on this list.